syed-hussain-imam/fire-flies-clone/SPEAKER_DIARIZATION_SETUP.md

 ### Option 2: OpenAI Only (Fallback)

-If AssemblyAI is not configured, the system will fall back to OpenAI Whisper without speaker diarization.
+If AssemblyAI is not configured, the system will fall back to OpenAI API without speaker diarization.

 ## Speaker Detection Capabilities